Joshua-Riek/x86-bootloader/README.md

 ## NASM Bootloaders
 A small collection of homemade bootloaders capable of finding, loading, then executing a program on a FAT12/16 formatted floppy or hard disk (including USB and CDs).
-Typically, this would be used for a bootloader for an operating system, second stage bootloader, or low level kernel.
+Typically, this would be used as a boot sector for an operating system, second stage bootloader, or low level kernel.

-#### Notes
-Please note that the max file size of a program that you may load is just about 20kb, this is before overflowing into the bootloader's stack, their are no checks in place to prevent this.
-If you wish to move around the memory map/location please be my guest and make it suitable for your needs.

-#### FAT12
-WIP

-#### FAT16
-WIP
+`fat12.asm` *Work In Progress*

+`fat16.asm` is a FAT12/16 bootloader that supports both floppy and hard disk devices, with a maximum disk size of 1GB.
+This is due to using the BIOS interupt call [13h] service [02h] in support for older hardware.
+Please note that this may allocate up to 128KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 400KB of conventional memory for loading your program or kernel.

+`fat16ext.asm` is the same exact thing as `fat16.asm` but uses the extended BIOS interupt call [13h] service [42h] that allows for a maximum disk size of 2GB under FAT16.
+The only problem is that some systems do not support interupt [13h] extensions.

 ## Features and Goals
 - [x] FAT12 floppy disk support